 Drive continuous improvements in nursing science, education, or practice with a PhD in Nursing online from Walden.
 Gain the expertise to conduct research and develop healthcare policies, systems, and services for tomorrow’s nursing professionals.
 By earning your PhD at Walden, a pioneer in distance learning, you will benefit from our 50 years of experience educating doctoral students.

-Demand for nursing faculty is especially high.
-According to the U.S. Bureau of Labor Statistics, jobs for postsecondary nurse instructors are expected to grow by nearly 18% through 2029.2 The nursing field needs educators, leaders, and innovators who are committed to transforming the profession.
+Demand for nursing faculty is high.
+According to the U.S. Bureau of Labor Statistics, jobs for postsecondary nurse instructors are expected to grow by 22% through 2030.2 The nursing field needs educators, leaders, and innovators who are committed to transforming the profession.

 An online PhD in Nursing degree can empower you to reach your full potential as a nursing professional and impact the lives of many.
 Pursue meaningful work that makes a difference while opening the door to new paths and opportunities in your career.

 An online nursing PhD program can academically prepare you to pursue a variety of career options, including:

 - Nursing instructor or teacher in postsecondary education settings2

 - Nursing executive (e.g., chief nursing officer, clinical director, nursing manager, nursing director)4, 5

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.